pbrzozow/user-api-with-jwt/user/README.md

 | Description                       |
 | :-------------------------------- |
 | **Required**.
 Username and password.
- After successful login valid token is being sent.|
+ After a successful, a login valid token is sent.|

 #### Get item